scriptrdotio/libraries/README.md

 # libraries
 Useful scriptr; libraries (scripts) that can be used in your scriptr; apps

+You can send feedback and questions to support@scriptr.io

 # License

 Copyright (c) 2015 scriptr.io